TheManticoreProject/.github/profile/README.md

 ---

-The Manticore Project is a collective of developers and security enthusiasts dedicated to building both offensive and defensive security tools, with the shared goal of strengthening the overall security posture of the community.
+The Manticore Project is a collective of Go developers and security researchers dedicated to building offensive and defensive security tools, with the shared goal of strengthening the overall security posture of the community.

 ---